luci/recipes-py/doc/walkthrough.md

 ### Setting properties

-`api.properties` are immutable, but you can change and add new properties at the buildbot level.
+Input properties (`api.properties`) are immutable, but you can add so-called output properties in a step, like this:

 ```python
 step_result.presentation.properties['newprop'] = 1